CS3219-AY2324S1-G04/peerprep_user_service/README.md

 ## Build Script

-`build_images.sh` is a build script for building the Docker images and optionally pushing them to Docker Hub.
-To see the arguments offered by the script, run:
+`build_images.sh` is a build script for building the Docker images and optionally pushing them to the container registry.
+To get more information about the script, run:

 ```
 ./build_images.sh -h